deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 ``TranslationOptions`` and provides the ``fields`` attribute.
 Finally the model and its translation options are registered at the ``translator`` object.

+.. versionadded:: 0.10

 If you prefer, ``register`` is also available as a decorator, much like the one Django introduced for its admin in version 1.7.
 Usage is similar to the standard ``register``, just provide arguments as you normally would, except the options class which will be the decorated one::

     from modeltranslation.translator import register, TranslationOptions